munwonjj/NLP_Project/project_proposal.md

-# Project Proposal - SouthPark(animated sitcom) Recommendation
+# NLP Project Proposal - Exploring Hotel Reviews

 ### Question/Need:

-These days, there are bunch of movies or tv series there are out there to watch, yet viewers have a hard time selecting what they should watch.
-Rather than having to watch every episodes or seasons there are out there in the tv show, it would be best if they could get a simple recommendation or know beforehand what the episode is about.

-The goal of this project is to build  NLP model(incorporating Topic Modeling and Recommendation System) that can help viewers know what topic each episode features throughout several seasons.
+The goal of this project is to build  NLP model(incorporating Topic Modeling and Recommendation System) that can effectively help customer be able to look for hotels of high quality
+This project also provides good business impact as it can help hotel business industries what they should be looking to imporove or watch out for based on various comments by customers.

 ### Data Description:

-The dataset used in this project was from the following github link: [Southpark Dataset](https://github.com/BobAdamsEE/SouthParkData).
-There are total of 70,896 observations where each row represents script spoken by each character from different seasons and episodes.
+The dataset used in this project was from the following github link: [Hotel Dataset](https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe).
+This dataset consists of 515,000 customer reviews consisting of 1400+ hotels across Europe.

 Features included in the datset are:
+* Hotel_Address
+* Review_Date
+* Average_Score
+* Hotel_Name
+* Reviewer_Nationality
+* Negative_Review
+* ReviewTotalNegativeWordCounts
+* Positive_Review
+* ReviewTotalPositiveWordCounts
+* Reviewer_Score
+* TotalNumberofReviewsReviewerHasGiven
+* TotalNumberof_Reviews
-* Season
+* Tags
-* Episode
+* dayssincereview
-* Character
+* AdditionalNumberof_Scoring
-* Line
+* latitude and longitude

 ### Tools:

-* Data Cleaning + EDA of the data
+* Data Cleaning + merging of the reviews
+* Exploratory Data Analysis on the data
-* Pre-processing on the script by seasons/chracters(Tokenization, NLTK, TFIDF, Stemming/Lemmetization...etc)
+* Pre-processing of the reviews(Tokenization, NLTK, TFIDF, Stemming/Lemmetization...etc)
 * Topic Modeling
 * Recommendation System

 ### MVP Goal:

-* Tokenized data possibly by different seasons/characters
+* Tokenized data
 * Run Topic modeling